vknabel/vknabel.github.io/content/posts/Upgrading-a-server-side-Swift-project-to-Vapor-4.md

 Even in my small application, the upgrade required a reasonable amount of work, though it was mostly about diffing existing code and documentation.
 On the other hand the Vapor team did a great job to produce compile errors instead of runtime errors!
 As someone who upgraded several large single page web apps, this was a bless!

 Did this help you?
 Have you found a bug?
 What was your upgrade like?
-Let’s [have a chat on Twitter](https://www.twitter.com/vknabel) and feel free to [open an issue on GitHub](https://github.com/vknabel/vknabel.github.io/issues/new).
+Let’s have a chat on [@mastodon.social@vknabel](https://mastodon.social/@vknabel) and feel free to [open an issue on GitHub](https://github.com/vknabel/vknabel.github.io/issues/new).